Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Preliminaries

-\begin{defi} Let $\mA_1$ in $\R^n$ and $\mA_2$ in $\R^{n'}$ be arrangements.
+\begin{defi} Let $\mA_1$ in $\R^n$ and $\mA_2$ in $\R^{n'}$ be hyperplane arrangements.
 We define the \defn{product} $\mA_1 \times \mA_2$ as If an arrangement $\mA$ can be written as the product of two non-empty arrangements, it is called \defn{reducible}.
 Otherwise, we call $\mA$ \defn{irreducible}. \end{defi} \begin{bem} The tope graph of $\mA_1 \times \mA_2$ is the product of the tope graphs of $\mA_1$ and $\mA_2$. \end{bem}

-We want to focus only on Hamiltonian cycles in irreducible hyperplane arrangements. \begin{prop} If a hyperplane arrangement $\mA$ is the product of two hyperplane arrangements $\A_1$ and $\A_2$, which have a Hamiltonian cycle, then $\mA$ has a Hamiltonian cycle. \end{prop} \begin{proof} Suppose the hyperplane arrangement $\mA$ is the product of two hyperplane arrangements $\A_1$ and $\A_2$ with Hamiltonian cycles $\{a_0, a_1, \ldots , a_r \}$ and $\{b_0, b_1, \ldots , b_s \}$, respectively.
+The following \cref{prodHam} justifies focusing only on Hamiltonian cycles in irreducible hyperplane arrangements. \begin{prop} If a hyperplane arrangement $\mA$ is the product of two hyperplane arrangements $\A_1$ and $\A_2$ that have a Hamiltonian cycle, then $\mA$ has a Hamiltonian cycle. \end{prop} \begin{proof} Suppose the hyperplane arrangement $\mA$ is the product of two hyperplane arrangements $\A_1$ and $\A_2$ with Hamiltonian cycles $\{a_0, a_1, \ldots , a_r \}$ and $\{b_0, b_1, \ldots , b_s \}$, respectively.
 Because the tope graph of $\mA$ is the product of the tope graphs of $\mA_1$ and $\mA_2$, the cycle

 (reading from left to right) is a Hamiltonian cycle for $\A_1 \times \A_2$. \end{proof}